Red Rock Brewery No-Mayo Vinegar Coleslaw

 Instructions

 - Let the dressing ingredients blend together a bit while you chop the salad ingredients.
-(I didn’t have fresh oregano in my garden yet when I made this, but next time I’d definitely use it!)
+(I didn’t have fresh oregano when I made this, but next time I’d definitely use some finely chopped fresh oregano in the dressing!)

 - Put chopped cabbage into salad bowl.